agencym3/hadesfunnel/HadesFunnel-LightPaper.md

 * Optimize perceptual metrics (LPIPS) and conduct MOS studies.
 * Accelerate with GPUs or AI accelerators.
 * Explore fractal analysis techniques (e.g., estimating local fractal dimensions of texture patches) to potentially improve texture characterization for compression, or to guide the PhotochemicalGAN in synthesizing more naturalistic and complex visual details, mimicking the inherent fractal nature of many real-world surfaces.
+* **Hardware Integration**: Develop specialized hardware for thermodynamic computing, potentially in collaboration with companies like Extropic.
+* **Energy Optimization**: Implement adaptive temperature scheduling and energy-aware processing.
+* **Quality Control**: Develop temperature-based quality control mechanisms.

 ## 7. Conclusion

 This paper introduced a dual-file video compression system achieving high compression ratios (<10%) with perceptual quality preservation.
 The modular architecture, combining traditional compression with PhotochemicalGAN synthesis, enables structural preservation and resolution flexibility.
+The system's design naturally accommodates thermodynamic computing principles, offering potential for significant energy efficiency improvements.
 Empirical results demonstrate competitive performance against H.264, H.265, and AV1, with a MOS score of 4.2.
-Theoretical analysis supports the feasibility of 8-12% compression ratios.
-Future work will address limitations in edge detection, GAN complexity, and computational efficiency, advancing this hybrid compression paradigm.
+Theoretical analysis supports the feasibility of 8-12% compression ratios, with potential for further improvements through thermodynamic optimization.
+Future work will address limitations in edge detection, GAN complexity, and computational efficiency, advancing this hybrid compression paradigm toward energy-efficient video processing.

 ## References